Insights > Article > Posted: 2026-Feb-11, Updated:

 For years, homeowners were forced to choose between the astronomical costs of custom millwork or the architectural "sin" of installing flat, plastic-looking modern windows.

 Today, a new category of Simulated Heritage Solutions has emerged.
 This approach leverages high-precision technology to mimic the soul of 19th-century craftsmanship while delivering the thermal performance of a 21st-century laboratory.
+Although these are great solutions, for heritage-designated homes, approval is always required by the Heritage authority.

-The primary objection to non-wood windows has always been their "flatness."
-Historic windows have depth; they have shadows.
-Modern technology now bridges this gap through three specific engineering feats:
+Modern technology now bridges this gap through these specific engineering feats:

 Modern CNC machining can now replicate the distinct 45-degree "putty" bevel where the glass meets the frame.
 This creates the sharp shadow lines essential to a historic facade.